 Quince and quince cheese was popular all over Europe since Medieval times.
 In Spain they call it ‘Membrillo’, in Italy ‘cotognata’ from the Italian word for quince ‘mele cotogne’ quince apple, the French call it ‘cotignac’ or ‘paté de coing’ from the French ‘coing’ for quince.
 Quinces are responsible for the word marmalade as their Portuguese word is ‘marmelo’ and they were made into fruit cheeses named marmalades.

 Not only quince are used, every type of plum works great too.
-Mango is very nice though might be costly.
 The Spanish love it with Manchego cheese, others prefer it with sweet cheese curds, but I prefer a good blue cheese like Stilton – the king of blue cheese, Shropshire Blue or Devon Blue.

 Recipes for fruit cheeses are plentiful in historical cookery books.
 It was common to add red sandalwood or cochineal (a red colouring made from the cochineal beatle) to food to enhance the colour.
 Cochineal, also known as Carmine, was particularly popular in the Georgian and Victorian era but also in Tudor times the colouring of food was a very common practice in the kitchens of the King.